ShotaMiyazaki94/microjax/README.md

 ## 🚀 Quickstart

-Compute an extended-source binary-lens magnification light curve using the image-centered ray shooting (ICRS) method with a hexadecapole fallback:
+Compute an extended-source binary-lens magnification light curve using the image-centered ray shooting (ICRS) method:

-Note: `mag_binary` also works on CPU but is very slow; a GPU-enabled JAX runtime (CUDA/ROCm) is strongly recommended.
+Note: `mag_binary` also works on CPU but is very slow.

 ```python
 import jax